 - Drivers will be required to wear face coverings except where there is a partition between the driver and any passengers.

-- Front seats of taxis and buses should not be used to allow 1 metre distancing between the driver and any passengers.
+- Front seats of taxis and minibuses should not be used to allow social distancing between the driver and any passengers.

 - No food or drink to be consumed in the vehicle.